dustintrummer-ui/ohio-deer-harvest-dashboard/README.md

-> This project is part of the Apex Hunting Solutions Data Tools initiative — focused on turning hunting data into actionable decision tools.

 # Ohio Deer Harvest Dashboard

 A data-driven hunting tool designed to identify the best counties and time windows to hunt deer in Ohio based on historical harvest data.